Doneraile conspiracy

-The Doneraile Conspiracy was an event and subsequent trial, during a time of agrarian unrest in Ireland, when many tenant farmers experienced extreme poverty and hardship at the hands of their landlords.
+The Doneraile conspiracy was an event and subsequent trial, during a time of agrarian unrest in Ireland, when many tenant farmers experienced extreme poverty and hardship at the hands of their landlords.
 Since the 18th century, the secret oath-bound society called the Whiteboys became very prominent in the Doneraile area.
 After a collapse of prices for agricultural produce after the Napoleonic Wars, and Napoleon’s defeat at Waterloo, and high rents of agricultural holdings, a rumour that murders of local landlords of the district was being planned.
 After a number of local people were indicted, and brought to trial to a special commission, Daniel O’Connell, a famous lawyer and parliamentarian became involved, leading to the discharge of many of the accused.
 O'Connell's victory was seen one of his greatest triumphs, and added to his national and international reputation.

 Prelude

 Three Doneraile landlords were particularly hated for treatment of tenant farmers.
 They were Michael Creagh, Rear Admiral Evans and George Bond Lowe.
 During January 1829, a dinner party was held at the seat of Rear Admiral Evans at Oldtown near Shanballymore.
 After the party, the carriage of Dr. Norcott was mistaken for that of Michael Creagh.
 The carriage was fired upon.
 Two coachmen were injured.
 George Bond Lowe was also shot at when at home in Clogher, and in a second incident, his horse was shot on his way home from Mallow Fair.
-The landlords in the area arrested over 21 Doneraile men from Doneraile in Co.
-Cork.
+The landlords in the area arrested over 21 Doneraile men from Doneraile in County Cork.
 They were caught up in a conspiracy, when they were alleged to have been heard in a tent at Doneraile Fair conspiring to kill local landlords.
 Paid informers provided the evidence.

 The Trial-Part 1

-The Trial started on October 22, 1829 at the County Courthouse in Cork City.
+The Trial began on 22 October 1829 at the County Courthouse in Cork City.
 Rather than been tried by a Petty Jury, which considers the evidence at a trial, and decides on the guilt or innocence of the accused, the accused were tried by a Grand Jury.
 This was a system of local administration, controlled by landlords and the legal profession.